bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 Use the button's ``button_type`` property to change the style of the button.
 See :class:`~bokeh.core.enums.ButtonType` for possible values.`

-Optionally, you can add an icon to a button by passing an :class:`~bokeh.models.ui.Icon` Icon object to the button's ``icon`` parameter:
+Optionally, you can add an icon to a button by passing one of Bokeh's icon objects to the button's ``icon`` parameter:

 .. bokeh-plot:: docs/user_guide/examples/interaction_button_icon.py
     :source-position: below